The Global Evangelist & His Alma Mater

 For as much as Wheaton gave Billy Graham, the evangelist gave back much more in subsequent decades.
 His most visible legacy is the Billy Graham Center, one of Wheaton’s signature buildings since it opened in 1980.
 Billy raised millions of dollars to open the center, then gave it to the College.

-“Probably Graham’s strongest influence on Wheaton was the main direction of his entire career—to keep a simple but profound message of the need for Christ right at the center of his ministry,” said Mark Noll ’68, a Notre Dame history professor who taught for decades at Wheaton.
+“Probably Graham’s strongest influence on Wheaton was the main direction of his entire career—to keep a simple but profound message of the need for Christ right at the center of his ministry,” said Mark Noll ’68, professor of history emeritus.
 “He provided an example of how to prioritize Christian life in the world.
 Other things are important, but nothing is as important as the encounter with Christ.
 A college can be interested in a lot of things.
 Wheaton College, too, could have a mission focused on Christ and his kingdom without a lot of the baggage inherited from previous generations.
 That was a tremendous gift to the College.”

 Yet Billy’s message might not have been the most memorable one that day.
 The keynote speaker was Charles Malik, the Christian statesman who helped craft the Universal Declaration on Human Rights.
 Malik delivered an academic charge to match Billy Graham’s call to theological fidelity.
 “With great gentleness and magnanimity of soul, but also with great courage, Malik took us evangelicals straight to the woodshed,” Mark Noll recounted in The Scandal of the Evangelical Mind.
 Christians must avoid the dangers of anti-intellectualism, Malik warned.
 They must win minds, not just souls.